 We all have dreams.
 Uphill, treacherous, slippery slope, lofty ideas.
-The only way to achieve your aspirations is to dissect them into bite-sized pieces.
+The only way to achieve what you desire is to dissect them into bite-sized pieces.

 Some people can sprint through life, but most of us are marathon runners.
 We have to go slow if we ever really want to change things in our lives.

-I was talking to my cousin about this very topic, and that’s what sparked the idea for the blog post on how focusing on small goals easily achieved would benefit anyone.
+I talked to my cousin about this topic, which sparked the idea for the blog post on how focusing on small goals easily achieved would benefit anyone.

-My cousin has a couple of big and very scary goals.
-His confidence has been shaken by life beating him up.
+My cousin has a couple of big and terrifying goals.
+His confidence has been shaken by encountering numerous obstacles that wore him out.

-I explained that he needed to start with a couple “wins.”
-When he asked what that meant, I told him to focus on a small goal…one that he knew he could master.
+I explained that he needed to start with a couple wins.
+When he asked what that meant, I told him to focus on setting small goals…ones that he knew he could master.

-As soon as he conquered that goal, pick another easy one.
+As soon as he conquered a couple of easy goals, pick some more.

-When your confidence begins to come back, that’s when you start those big, scary goals.
+When your confidence begins to come back, that’s when you start working on those lofty goals.

-It would help if you had the armor of success to help you weather the storm of accomplishing the larger goal.
+It would help if you had the armor of success to help you weather the storm of accomplishing your dreams.

 There will be setbacks.
-When those obstacles occur, remember your success with your smaller goals and keep climbing.
+When problems occur, remember your success with your smaller goals and keep climbing.

 In our cozy living group on Facebook, we all talked about what things we would like to see different in our lives.
-The answers varied, but what was brought up time and time again was how hard it is actually to change ourselves.
+The answers varied, but the conversation that came up time and time again was how hard it is actually to change ourselves.

 I’m just as guilty as the next person of not getting to where I want to go in a reasonable amount of time.
-I decided to follow my own advice (sometimes we are better at solving other people’s problems, rather than solving our own).
+I decided to start following my own advice.
+Sometimes we are better at solving other people’s problems rather than solving our own.

 Cozy Living Group

-Since you’re looking to improve your life, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 13,000 like-minded souls.
+Since you’re looking for ideas on setting small goals to achieve big ones, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 95,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.

-Here are the 31 Small Easily Achieved Goals in 2020:
+Here are the 31 Small Goals Easily Achieved

 This one is pretty easy.
 The animal shelters are filled with dogs or cats that are looking for a friend too.
 My dogs are some of my best buddies, and I don’t have to worry about a “falling out” because we’re friends for life.